rajirkp25/udacity-fullstack-linux-server-config/README.md

 ### Accessing via ssh port

-Server can be accessed using `grader`.
+Server can be accessed using the user `grader`.
 This user has been setup to access the server using ssh, key separately shared.
 Additionally, grader is givern sudo access to run specific sudo commands.

 Server IP: 3.15.73.237